godotengine/godot-docs/classes/class_audiostreamplayer2d.rst

 - void **set_attenuation** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_attenuation** **(** **)**

-Dampens audio over distance with this as an exponent.
+The volume is attenuated over distance with this as an exponent.

 .. rst-class:: classref-item-separator